edkedk99/streamlit_sql/README.md

 ## Customize

 You can adjust the CRUD interface by the select statement you provide to *read_instance* arg and giving optional arguments to the *show_sql_ui* function.
-See the docstring for more information or at [documentation webpage](https://edkedk99.github.io/streamlit_sql/api/#streamlit_sql.show_sql_ui):
+See the docstring for more information or at [documentation webpage](https://edkedk99.github.io/streamlit_sql/api/#streamlit_sql.SqlUi):

-## Only create or update form

-You can display just a create or update/delete form without the read interface using functions *show_updade*, and *show_create*.